Counting systems in different languages ranked by complexity

 Chinese, in comparison, is entirely regular.
 There are distinct numbers from 1 to 10, and from then on, you make the number the exact same way, using the exact same words (e.g. 15 is “ten-five”, and 57 is “five-ten-seven”.
 So, if you can count to 10 in Mandarin and learn just a few more words (for “hundred”, “thousand”, etc.), you can essentially count to infinity.

 Unsurprisingly, Esperanto – a language designed to be logical and easy to learn – has one of the simplest counting systems (rating 68th of the 69 languages polled).
 However, Tongan takes the cake in terms of utter simplicity – it is simply a per-digit system.
 11 is “one one”, 56 is “five six”, and 100 is “one zero zero”.
 Once you’ve learned 0-10 in Tongan, you can literally count to whatever number you like.

 The most complex language on the list, Huli (a language spoken in Papua New Guinea by some 70,000 people) is base-15, which seems highly unusual for anybody raised with the more common base-10 counting system.
 To make things more difficult, every group of 15 numbers has its own identifying word – so 23 is “15 and 8”, but 56 is “15 threes, plus 11 of the 4th set of 15”.

-Sometimes a foreign language is foreign in a much more pronounced way than grammar, syntax and the vocabulary.
-Something as everyday as how to count in another language can take some serious getting used to.
+Sometimes a foreign language is foreign in a much more pronounced way than grammar, syntax and vocabulary.
+Something as common as counting in another language can take some serious getting used to.